AnXh3L0/infuse/content/learning-path/4/module-3.en.md

 style = "module"
 weight = 3
 title = "Authentication"
 description = "In any website that has user logins, it’s important that the site protects user accounts from unauthorized access.
-We outline the most common areas of authentication where web application flaws appear."
+We outline the most common areas of authentication where web application flaws appear"
 +++

 ## Use Case